YassineMessioui/Logistic-regression/README.md

 ## Acknowledgments

 - This implementation was inspired by Andrew Ng's Machine Learning course on Coursera.
-- The diabetes dataset used in the project is sourced from Kaggle.
+- The diabetes dataset used in the project is sourced from [Kaggle by VIKAS UKANI](https://www.kaggle.com/datasets/vikasukani/diabetes-data-set).

 ## Author